realfagstermer/realfagstermer-publish/README.md

 6. Update triple store (currently Virtuoso)
 7. TODO: Gzip and publish?

+(Since the files we fetch from Roald and µmapper are XML, the script will just fail if the files should, for some reason, be incomplete.
+This is advantageous.)

 To make it run hourly, we add a crontab:

     15 * * * * cd /data/realfagstermer-publish && make 2>&1 >> out.log